pelias/leaflet-plugin/README.md

 This plugin supports all Leaflet-supported browsers _except_ for Internet Explorer 7.
 It makes a cross-domain request in Javascript to obtain search results, which is not supported in IE7 without JSONP.
 Mapzen Search [does not support API requests in JSONP](https://mapzen.com/documentation/search/use-cors/#why-not-jsonp).

+### Using a Pelias-compatible endpoint

+This project was renamed as of v1.3.0 to be more closely associated with [Mapzen Search](https://mapzen.com/projects/search), the hosted geocoding service provided by Mapzen that requires an API key.
+You can still point the geocoder at a different service running [Pelias](https://github.com/pelias/pelias), Mapzen's open-source geocoder, by changing the `url` option (see [Query behavior,](https://github.com/mapzen/leaflet-geocoder#query-behavior) above) to the desired endpoint.
+If an API key is not required, then the API key value to instantiate the geocoder can be set to `undefined` or `null`.

 ### Accessing other plugin internals

 Properties and methods used internally by the geocoder are also available on the returned object.
 These are purposefully not private or obscured, but they are also not publicly documented right now, since functionality may fluctuate without notice.
 Depending on usage and demand we will lock down and document internal properties and methods for general use.
 [Please let us know in the issues tracker](https://github.com/mapzen/leaflet-geocoder/issues) if you have feedback.